ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Applicability

 Oblivious HTTP has limited applicability.
-Imporantly, it requires expicit support from a willing Oblivious Relay Resource and Oblivious Gateway Resource, thereby limiting the use of Oblivious HTTP for generic applications;
+Importantly, it requires explicit support from a willing Oblivious Relay Resource and Oblivious Gateway Resource, thereby limiting the use of Oblivious HTTP for generic applications;
 see {{server-responsibilities}} for more information.

-Many uses of HTTP benefit from being able to carry state between requests, such as with cookies ({{COOKIES}}), authentication ({{Section 11 of HTTP}}), or even alternative services ({{?RFC7838}}).
+Many uses of HTTP benefit from being able to carry state between requests, such as with cookies {{COOKIES}}, authentication ({{Section 11 of HTTP}}), or even alternative services {{?RFC7838}}.
 Oblivious HTTP removes linkage at the transport layer, which is only useful for an application that does not carry state between requests.

-Oblivious HTTP is primarily useful where privacy risks associated with possible stateful treatment of requests are sufficiently large that the cost of deploying this protocol can be justified.
-Oblivious HTTP is simpler and less costly than more robust systems, like Prio ({{PRIO}}) or Tor ({{DMS2004}}), which can provide stronger guarantees at higher operational costs.
+Oblivious HTTP is primarily useful where the privacy risks associated with possible stateful treatment of requests are sufficiently large that the cost of deploying this protocol can be justified.
+Oblivious HTTP is simpler and less costly than more robust systems, like Prio {{PRIO}} or Tor {{DMS2004}}, which can provide stronger guarantees at higher operational costs.

 Oblivious HTTP is more costly than a direct connection to a server.
 Some costs, like those involved with connection setup, can be amortized, but there are